JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 Southwark Council has announced that the First Development Site (FDS) phase of the Aylesbury state regeneration will now deliver 520 council homes, increasing the number of social rented homes on the phase by 280 units.
 The figures come from [a Cabinet report](http://moderngov.southwark.gov.uk/documents/s89813/Report%20Aylesbury%20Regeneration%20programme%20-%20Delivery%20of%20New%20Council%20Homes.pdf) to be considered on Tuesday 14 June.
 These will be the first new council homes on the regeneration; xxxx social rented homes, managed by L&Q, out of a total yyy new homes have already been built.
 The whole regeneration should deliver a total of over 4,000 new homes, 70% of which will be affordable, half of which will be social rented.

 The new FDS homes were to be built and paid for by Notting Hill Genesis,under the terms of [a planning permisssion](http://moderngov.southwark.gov.uk/documents/s53361/Report.pdf) granted to Notting Hill Housing Trust, as it then was, in 2015.
-NHG will still build the homes (plus 61 more), but now Southwark will pay for them - £193m in development cost, to which must be added a further £17.8m in lost reciepts from NHG, giving a grand total of £210.8m (Footnote OR 52).
+NHG will still build the homes (520 council, 57 flexi-care, 7 specialist learning), but now Southwark will pay for them - £193m in development cost, to which must be added a further £17.8m in lost reciepts from NHG, giving a grand total of £210.8m.
+Two expected GLA grants, totalling £54.5m, would bring the cost down to £156.3m (Footnote OR 52, 54).

 ## The good news

 Understandably, Southwark councillors are making the most of the gain in council housing, which is undeniably good news.
-Local housing campaigners, both on and off the estate can also take credit - reducing the loss of social housing and getting council housing has been their consistent aim and at the centre of hard-fought campaigns (link).
+Local housing campaigners, both on and off the estate can also take credit - reducing the loss of social housing and getting council housing has been their consistent aim and at the centre of hard-fought battles (link).

 ![](/img/kierontweet.png)